WORKERS' COMPENSATION

 - Toxic exposure

-- Work-related heart attack or stroke
+- Heart attack or stroke

-Underlying Causes of Workplace Injuries and Illnesses
+What are the Underlying Causes of Workplace Injuries and Illnesses?

-Millions of workers in the U.S. suffer occupational illness or injuries each year, despite rules and regulations governing workplace hazards and safety procedures.
-We have successfully represented hardworking employees in Pennsylvania who were harmed during the course of their job due to a wide variety of reasons, including the following:- Defective or dangerous equipment – Every day, workers in construction, farming, and manufacturing must operate heavy machinery to complete their assigned duties.
-If this equipment is defective, it poses a significant risk to the safety of these workers.
+Millions of workers in the U.S. suffer occupational diseases or injuries each year, despite rules and regulations governing workplace hazards and safety procedures.
+We have successfully represented hardworking employees in Philadelphia, PA and surrounding counties who were harmed during the course of their job due to a wide variety of reasons, including the following:

 - Unsafe working conditions – Employers are responsible for mitigating dangers such as walkway obstructions, slippery floors, and improper storage of hazardous substances.